Education Interns and Volunteers

 Mental Health Interns

-Mental Health Interns are supervised by The SPARK Center Mental Health Coordinators.
-Mental Health Interns provide individual and group therapy to Preschool and School Age Children.
+Mental Health Interns are supervised by licensed psychologists at the SPARK Center.
+Mental Health Interns provide individual and group therapy to children and youth with a focus on infant, toddler and preschool age groups.
 They also provide observation and feedback to classroom teachers and work directly with children in classrooms.
 Mental Health Interns are involved in assessing the needs of children and developing goal plans.
 They also meet with parents and outside agency representatives to help provide comprehensive services for all children.
 Please click here for more details.

 Martha Vibbert, PhD